afarhan/bitx40/operating-instructions.md

 To reset all used settings to "factory" values, press and hold the Function button during power on.
 The factory settings are:

-* VFO calibration value: 0
+* VFO calibration value: 180 ppm
 * VFO calibration offset (USB): 1500 Hz
 * VFO drive level (LSB): 4mA
 * VFO drive level (USB): 8mA